sklarcorp/data-style-guide/README.md

 --------------------------

 ### Capitalization ###
+* As much as possible we will follow [Title Case](http://en.wikipedia.org/wiki/Letter_case#Case_styles) when completing data fields
-* Generally capitalize the first letter of each word
+ * Generally capitalize the first letter of each word except articles, prepositions, and conjunctions
  * Generally _do not_ capitalize units of measure (e.g. inches)
-* Generally _do not_ capitalize prepositions and conjunctions

 ### Spaces and Slashes ###
 *  Generally there should be a space before and after a slash